ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/phylo.md

 #### Run IQ Tree with model finder
 ```
 conda activate iqtree
-iqtree -s clean_core_full.aln -m MFP -bb 1000
+iqtree -s clean.full.aln -m MFP -bb 1000
 ```

 #### You did it!
 The program outputs a bunch of files, and you should read about what each one is.
-But the <NAME>.contree can be opened in Itol or Figtree, and it includes the branch support values.
+But the <NAME>.contree can be opened in [Itol](https://itol.embl.de/tree/15914236153194331681913910) or Figtree, and it includes the branch support values.

 ### Part 2: Build a tree from a bunch of protein sequences.
 #### Another common analysis you may run into is analyzing protein sequence diversity in a population.
 You can do this a lot of different ways (concatenating or partitioning the sequences, site specific, or in at the single protein level).
 For simplicity, we're going to take a single protein and collect 100 homologs from the NCBI database using BlastP.